 For critical operations, the Group has established maintenance contracts with service providers.
 The Group has assessed its business continuation and disaster capabilities strategy.
-The Business Continuity Plan has been approved by the Board and it was put to the test during the last lockdown.
-The Group functioned properly during the lockdown.
+The Business Continuity Plan has been reviewed for the BRC Certification Audit.
 The Group is committed to always review and update its Continuity Plan.